rucio/documentation/docs/operator/monitoring.md

 which could be imported into Kibana.

 Rucio also sends messages when adding/deleting rules/DIDs and for file/dataset access.
-So the monitoring is not limitted to data transferring.
+So the monitoring is not limited to data transferring.

 4) Transmit messages from message queue to Elastisearch

 This could be done via Logstash.
 Please refer to [Elastic's documentation.](https://www.elastic.co/blog/integrating-jms-with-elasticsearch-service-using-logstash).

-Alternatively you could use a simple python script such as [`extract.py`](https://github.com/rucio/rucio/blob/master/tools/monitoring/extract.py). for this after installing the required tools
+Alternatively you could use a simple Python script such as [`extract.py`](https://github.com/rucio/rucio/blob/master/tools/monitoring/extract.py) for this after installing the required tools

 ```bash